 The best places to stay in Brisbane

-If you prefer to have the place to yourself but don’t want to splurge on the hotel.
-I recommend checking out Airbnb.
-The site usually has loads of affordable options.
-Look for places around the Queen street mall, fortitude valley or the south bank, they are close to the city and makes the exploring that much easier.
+Look for places around the Queen street mall, fortitude valley, or the south bank, they are close to the city and make exploring that much easier.
+Check hotel prices and book it through trusted Agoda, or Booking.com

-And find the cheapest flights to Brisbane through most trusted sites such as Skyscanner or Momodo.
+And find the cheapest flights to Brisbane through the most trusted sites such as Skyscanner or Momodo.

 I have detailed travel resources right here.
 Save money, learn what and how.